tpaulhiggins/Inquiry-System/README.md

 2) Event information sent to Karina in an email about everything user has filled out through form.
 3) Karina should approve the event and book it.

+REFERENCE RESERVATION SECTION OF SOZOCOFFEEHOUSE.COM FOR FURTHER INFORMATION